 Ladies and gentlemen,

 As underscored by the recently concluded 2023 SDG Summit, there is a strong impetus for undertaking urgent, bold, ambitious, accelerated, just and transformative actions necessary to reverse declines, get back on track and accelerate progress to achieve the 2030 Agenda and its SDGs.
 The Summit adopted a ground-breaking Political Declaration as its outcome, to guide the work of member States and their development partners.
 The Summit as well the Political Declaration did recognize that the achievement of the 2030 Agenda for Sustainable Development and the SDGs largely depends on inclusive national and local actions.
-The Summit further that the 2030 Agenda for Sustainable Development the ideal framework to guide efforts towards a world that is socially fairer, environmentally more sustainable, and economically more developed and less unequal.
+The Summit further reiterated that the 2030 Agenda for Sustainable Development remains the ideal framework to guide our efforts towards a world that is socially fairer, environmentally more sustainable, and economically more developed, inclusive and less unequal.

 Despite this broadly shared recognition, we are in a race against time.
 According to the 2023 Report of the Secretary-General on “Progress towards the Sustainable Development Goals: Towards a Rescue for People and Planet”, only about 12% of the SDG targets are on track; close to half, though showing progress, are moderately or severely off track and some 30% have either seen no movement or regressed below the 2015 baseline.